VIDEO PLAYBACK SPEED

 What time does my course start?

-After you receive the email each Friday morning, you can view the course anytime that you want up to December 31st, 2021.
+After you receive the email each Friday morning, you can view fall courses anytime that you want up to December 31 and winter courses will be available until April 30.

 How will the Course Director answer my questions?